 Lurking behind all this is “probably more stability and continuity” than you might expect, says Robert Smale, associate professor of history at the University of Missouri: While there might be a new face in the Presidential Palace every couple of years, this mostly describes a series of power struggles within elite circles, while the underlying system of government has experienced long periods of stability.
 Indeed, “Bolivia does, at least pattern-wise, fit in with many of its neighbors,” says Smale.
 Turbulent politics post-independence followed by oligarchy, instability and military rule in the 20th century before a transition to democracy is a familiar story in countries like Chile and Peru.
 The pivotal moment for Bolivia was the 1952 revolution, when what had been “the most backward society” in the region underwent a “quick, surprisingly not-that-violent and totally unexpected” transformation, says Smale, with the destruction of the landowning class, extensive land redistribution to native groups and the extension of the franchise to the entire population.

 However, Herbert S. Klein, professor emeritus of history at Columbia University and an expert on Bolivian social history, sees Bolivia’s past more in the context of evolution than revolution.
 Bolivia now “comes to fruition with a current indigenous government that is unique by Latin American standards,” courtesy of the gradual “social evolution” that has occurred since 1952.
-He’s referring, of course, to Evo Morales, who is not only the first president of fully indigenous descent but also the longest-serving president in the country’s history, having been in power for a whopping 10 years.
+He’s referring, of course, to Evo Morales, the country’s first president of fully indigenous descent and the longest-serving president in the country’s history, having come to power in 2006.
 In both the radical changes brought about by the 1952 revolution and its current politics, Bolivia “has been a big social-experiment country.”

-Evo leads an administration whose “hard leftist” rhetoric is contrasted with “surprisingly economically pragmatic” decision-making, says Smale.
-And in many ways, he’s crushing it.
-Evo has achieved continuous and strong economic growth, plummeting rates of illiteracy and the highest rate of poverty reduction in Latin America.
+Morales’ “hard leftist” rhetoric contrasts with “surprisingly economically pragmatic” decision-making, says Smale.
+Under him, Bolivia achieved continuous and strong economic growth, plummeting rates of illiteracy and the highest rate of poverty reduction in Latin America.
 In light of all the history, says Young, “Evo Morales’ presidency has been remarkable.”